3 June 2022

 In this post, we’ll show you how to clear your WordPress cache.
 We’ll cover browser cache, web hosting cache, and top WordPress caching plugins in this guide.

 Caching is the process of storing and delivering static copies of web pages in order to improve website speed and reduce server load in WordPress.
 When somebody visits a WordPress website, their browser sends a request to the server, which then executes PHP code and gets data from the WordPress database to generate the desired web page dynamically.

 Caching methods function by intercepting this process and generating a static HTML version of the web page.
 This static version is then cached and served to subsequent visitors instead of dynamically creating the page each time.
 By doing this, caching significantly reduce the stress on the server and increases the speed and performance of the website.

 These plugins allow you to control which files and media are cached, when the cache expires, when the cache is cleaned, and other features.

 Lastly, most modern web browsers will also save cached versions of pages on your web browser.

 Sometimes cache won’t realize that changes have been made to your WordPress website.
 Instead of seeing the current version of your site, the cache will show you an older one.

 This will hide any changes you’ve made from both you and your visitors.

-By clearing your WordPress cache, you may always see the most recent version of your website.
+By clearing the WordPress cache, you may always see the most recent version of your website.

-With that said, let’s look at how to clear your WordPress cache.
+With that said, let’s look at how to clear the WordPress cache.